Apply for planning permission

 - Correct fee.
 Fees differ depending on the type of development proposed.
 Download Planning Application Fees

 - Certificate from the Provisions of Part V Social and Affordable Housing Before,(or when) applying for planning permission you must also apply for a certificate in respect of 1-9 houses or on residentially zoned land of 0.1ha.
-Download Application for a Certificate of Exemption (Social & Affordable Housing) Rev E See Sample Statutory Declaration Some rural areas have specific conditions relating to local housing.
+Download Certificate Of Exemption (Social and Affordable Housing) Rev F Some rural areas have specific conditions relating to local housing.
 You may also need to send in a Supplemenatry Application Form for Permission for a Dwelling in a Rural Area Foirm Iarratais Fhorlíontach maidir le Cead Pleanála do Theaghais i gCeantar Tuaith

 - Copy of public site notice.
 The site notice is placed on site for 5 weeks from the date of receipt of the planning application.
 You must replace it if it gets damaged or removed as your application could be invalidated.
 It should be placed where the site meets the public road and be clearly visible to public.
 Download Sample Site Notice and Guidelines for completing the Site Notice